decentraland/old-documentation/_posts/design-experience/2018-01-08-design-games.md

 Users can also manually type a URL for a specific coordinate in the Decentraland map to spawn to that location.
 You can also share links to URLs that have hard-coded initial coordinates.

 Keep in mind that if a user starts at a location that is walled out or below the level of the terrain, it won’t be a pleasant experience.
-To avoid this, there’s a way you can define a specific location in your scene that is safe to spawn into.
+To avoid this, there’s a way you can define a set of specific locations in your scene that is safe to spawn into.
+See [scene metadata]({{ site.baseurl }}{% post_url /development-guide/2018-02-26-scene-metadata %}) for details.

 In future releases, users will also be able to navigate the world rapidly using maps with spawn points, lists of popular locations, and friend locations.
 The SDK will also make it possible to add teleports in your scene that can transport to other parts of the world.

 ## User UI

-**The default overlaid UI that users see when entering Decentraland is minimal.** You can add extra elements to that UI while a user is on your scene.
+**The default overlaid UI that users see when entering Decentraland has only the essentials.** You can add extra elements to that UI while a user is on your scene.
+Keep in mind that the Decentraland default UI is displayed above anything from your scene, so design your UI so that it doesn't overlap with this.

-Currently, UI elements must be composed using in-world objects like planes and sprites, requiring custom implementations.

-Future versions of the SDK will support toolkits and easier ways to implement UI widgets.
+When a user steps outside the scene, all UI elements are removed to not intervene with other scenes.
+Players also have a button available in their screen to toggle all UI elements in the scene off, this is mainly useful to prevent abusive behavior by scenes that may want to cover all of the player's field of view.

+The top 10% of the screen is reserved only for the default Decentraland UI.
+This measure is to prevent scene UIs to pose as official Decentraland UIs or even Browser wallets like Metamask, ensuring a safer experience for players.

 ## Controller Inputs

-**Your game controls should be limited to basic movements, and point and click.** We support mobile and Virtual Reality controllers, so we can't assume that everyone has a keyboard.
+**Your game controls should be limited to basic movements, jumping, point and click, as well as a primary and secondary button.** We will support mobile and Virtual Reality controllers, so we can't assume that everyone has a keyboard.

-The current version of the SDK supports only one type of click, but future versions will soon support two types of clicks, one of which might be treated as jump.
+We have support for global _button up_ and _button down_ events for all three buttons.
+All three buttons also have hit events that let you identify if an entity was in the player's aim.

 ## Avatars

-**Currently, users can only choose from a set of default avatars.** These avatars remain consistent as they walk through any part of the world.

-In future versions of Decentraland, customizable avatars will be possible.
-Users will be able to purchase custom avatars that will be traded as Ethereum tokens in the marketplace.

-Users will also be able to craft and sell their own avatars.
-The same will eventually also apply to wearable items and avatar emote expressions.
+**Users can build their avatars based on a set of default wearable items.** We will expand the list of available wearables and options, and in the future we'll also make it possible for third parties to create and sell wearables.

 ## Communication between users